mdn/content/files/en-us/web/css/color_value/light-dark/index.md

 ### Setting colors based on color scheme

-In a supporting browser, the colors will change based on the user preference through an operating system setting (e.g., light or dark mode) or a user agent setting.
-You can also change this setting in the browsers {{glossary("developer tools")}}.
+By default, in supporting browsers, the color returned by the `light-dark()` color function depends on the user preference set through an operating system's settings (e.g., light or dark mode) or from a user agent setting.
+You can also change this setting in the browser's {{glossary("developer tools")}}.

 #### HTML